ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 ### What is Watermill?

 Watermill is a Golang library for working efficiently with message streams.
-It is intended for building event-driven applications, enabling event sourcing, RPC over messages, sagas and basically whatever else comes to your mind.
-You can use conventional pub/sub implementations like Kafka or RabbitMQ, but also HTTP or MySQL binlog if that fits your use case.
+It is intended for building event-driven applications.
+It can be used for event sourcing, RPC over messages, sagas and whatever else comes to your mind.
+You can use conventional pub/sub implementations like Kafka or RabbitMQ, but also HTTP or MySQL binlog, if that fits your use case.

-It comes with a set of Pub/Sub implementations, which can be easily extended by your own implementations.
+It comes with a set of Pub/Sub implementations and can be easily extended by your own.

-Watermill is also shipped with a set of standard tools (middlewares) like instrumentation, poison queue, throttling, correlation and other tools used by every message-driven application.
+Watermill also ships with standard middlewares like instrumentation, poison queue, throttling, correlation and other tools used by every message-driven application.

+### Why use Watermill?

+* Standard messaging library
+* Provides all you need for messaging
+* Messaging as a standard communication way

 ### Install